xorblo-doitus/TileSet-Clipboard/addons/tile_set_clipboard.editor/README.md

 ![Addon's icon](/icon.svg)

-A Godot addon that adds copy and pasting to the tile set editor.
+A Godot addon that adds advanced copying-and-pasting to the tile set editor.